SheCodesAus/she-codes-crowdfunding-api-project-isabelputri/README.md

 ## Part A Submission

-- [ ] A link to the deployed project.
+- [X A link to the deployed project. (small-smoke-3626.fly.dev/)
-- [ ] A screenshot of Insomnia, demonstrating a successful GET method for any endpoint.
+- [X] A screenshot of Insomnia, demonstrating a successful GET method for any endpoint.
-- [ ] A screenshot of Insomnia, demonstrating a successful POST method for any endpoint.
+- [X] A screenshot of Insomnia, demonstrating a successful POST method for any endpoint.
-- [ ] A screenshot of Insomnia, demonstrating a token being returned.
+- [X] A screenshot of Insomnia, demonstrating a token being returned.
 - [ ] Your refined API specification and Database Schema.

 ### Step by step instructions for how to register a new user and create a new project (i.e. endpoints and body data).